sadmansakib2/-Assignment-3-Major-Project-/README.md

 ### Step 2: Run the Python Code

-Use Google Colab or Jupyter Notebook to open `comp8420_project.py`.
+Use Google Colab or Jupyter Notebook to open `Assignment 3 (Major Project).ipynb`.

 ---